Sugar (Gimme Some): Remix

 The official remix replaces Trick Daddy's second verse with a verse by Lil' Kim.
 There is a second version that has Trick Daddy's 2nd verse after Lil' Kim's.

 Music video

 The video for "Sugar" is the remix version with Lil' Kim & Cee-Lo Green, but Ludacris was absent on the video so his verse from the song was omitted from the video.
 In 2004, the video was shot in Miami, and was directed by Haugesunder.

 Original version

-Trick Daddy covered the Talking Heads song "Sugar on My Tongue".
+The song is built around an interpolation of the 1977 Talking Heads song "Sugar on My Tongue".